project-fifo/docs/chunter/installation.rst

    online         Dec_31   svc:/network/chunter:default

-Once the service is running FiFO will auto-discover the node and after about a minute the SmartOS node will appear in the FiFO web browser to be managed.
+Once the service is running *FiFO* will auto-discover the node and after about a minute the *SmartOS Node* will appear in the *FiFO* web browser to be managed.

-Chunter will try to guess the systems IP, it will look for a ``fifo0`` vnic, if this doesn't exit it will take the ip of the ``admin`` nic.
-If chunter registered with a wrong IP it needs to be changed in the config file, and the hypervisor reregistered.
-This can be done by [removing it](/sniffle/administration.html) and restarting chunter.
+`Chunter <../chunter.html>`_ will try to guess the systems IP.
+It will look for a ``fifo0`` vnic.
+If this doesn't exist it will take the IP of the ``admin`` nic.
+If `Chunter <../chunter.html>`_ registered with a wrong IP it needs to be changed in the config file and the hypervisor need to be reregistered.
+This can be done by `removing it <../sniffle/administration.html>`_ and restarting `Chunter <../chunter.html>`_.